tessel/t1-docs/README.md

 ## Goals

-* <b>Platform-agnostic.</b> No preference for an event/listener system other than a single assigned listener for events.
+* **Platform-agnostic.** No preference for an event/listener system other than a single assigned listener for events.
 Asynchronous functions use Node.js-form callbacks (error in the first argument, values in the subsequent arguments).
 Synchronous functions are discouraged but available for compatibility.
-* <b>Simple.</b> Straightforward functions and objects modeling protocols.
+* **Simple.** Straightforward functions and objects modeling protocols.
 No use of constants in function arguments.
-* <b>Capability-based.</b> When capabilities aren't supported, this is determinable by user code and errors are thrown in case of unsupported use.
+* **Capability-based.** When capabilities aren't supported, this is determinable by user code and errors are thrown in case of unsupported use.

 ### Pins